joaogmauricio/redhttpd/README.md

 # redhttpd

 Forget "python -m SimpleHTTPServer". redhttpd implements - on top of SimpleHTTPServer ;) - a set of useful features for Red Teaming and Penetration Testing.
-This tool was designed to run on the "tester side" and make his/her life easier in recurring tasks such as:
+This tool was designed to run on the "attacker side" and make his/her life easier in recurring tasks such as:

 	1. getting a reverse shell in restricted environments - such as when there's only 1 outbound port open on the target host - with a simple target side one-liner

 	2. exploiting Remote File Inclusion (RFI) vulnerabilities

 	3. transferring favorite/most used exploits and exploits' suggesters for privilege escalation

 	4. creating and transferring msf shellcode

-	5. transferring any file to the target host.
+	5. transferring all kind of files to the target host.

 # Usage